• Skip to primary navigation

 We know many people like to work from a paper copy of their crochet pattern.
 This is why we love offering our patterns in large-type, ad-free PDFs that are formatted for easy printing.

-The Scrappy Crochet Bucket Hat printable PDF includes the complete pattern, all the photo tutorials and none of the ads you'll find online.
+The Scrappy Bucket Hat printable PDF includes the complete pattern, all the photo tutorials, and none of the ads you’ll find online.

 Seven rounds of circle pattern should measure 3” across.

-Gauge is difficult to swatch since pattern works in the round, so instructions are given for measuring gauge a few inches into the pattern.
+Gauge is difficult to swatch since the pattern is worked in the round, so instructions are given for measuring the gauge a few inches into the pattern.

 ch – chain